pedrocarrico/pimon/README.md

 in your $PATH to have them available when you run the stats checker.

 ## TODO
-1. More configuration options
-2. More control over the time slices
-3. Disk stats
+1. Disk stats
-4. Capistrano task to reset production basic_auth username and password
+2. Capistrano task to reset production basic_auth username and password
-5. Show uptime
+3. Show uptime

 ## Copyright
 Licensed under the [WTFPL](http://en.wikipedia.org/wiki/WTFPL "Do What The Fuck You Want To Public License") license.